dustinpfister/blog_posts/_posts/js-javascript-date-get-num-of-days-between-two-dates.md

 layout: post
 categories: js
 id: 600
-updated: 2020-11-02 13:40:49
+updated: 2021-10-24 16:01:03
-version: 1.19
+version: 1.20
 ---

 This will be a quick post on [getting the number of days](https://www.geeksforgeeks.org/how-to-calculate-the-number-of-days-between-two-dates-in-javascript/) between two [javaScript dates](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date).
 This is a task that seems to creep up now and then so I thought I would work out a short post on this one to help remind me that this is not something that is as hard as it might seem.

-Like most things like this it is important to look at [more than one solution](https://stackoverflow.com/questions/2627473/how-to-calculate-the-number-of-days-between-two-dates), so I will be taking a look at two solutions for this sort of thing.
-One example is very simple, and another is a little more complex.
-Some times it is called for to use a more complex example for things, but so far it would seem that the simple solution for this does in fact work okay.
+Like most things like this it is important to look at [more than one solution](https://stackoverflow.com/questions/2627473/how-to-calculate-the-number-of-days-between-two-dates), so I will be taking a look at two main solutions for this sort of thing, one example is very simple, and another is a little more complex.
+Some times it is called for to use a more complex solution for something actually, but so far it would seem that the simple solution for this does in fact work okay.
 The reason why is because as far as I can tell both solutions will yield the same result when tested with a few examples.

+Beyond that I might expand this post a little with additional examples that might prove to be relevant to the general topic.
+However for the most part there might only be so much to write about when it comes to this specific kind of thing when it comes to programing with javaScript.

 <!-- more -->